cszach/reveal-init/README.md

 In some countries, this may not be legally possible.
 If so:

 > I grant you the right to use this work for any purpose without any condition,
 > unless there exist conditions required by law.
+This software does not come
+> with any warranty or liability.

 The above statement is the written permission from the author and may be referred to as the "prior written permission" or any phrase that conveys the